Dark energy explained by a bias in the measurements: Introduction

+in other words, that globally, the dynamics is governed by an overall density corresponding to 3.7 times the current average density of matter.

+It happens that quantitatively this overall density corresponds to the average density of matter in overdense regions.
+Indeed, from the detailed estimations made by \cite {Cautun}, we know that overdense regions occupy 23\% of the universe's volume, and contain 85\% of the universe's total mass.
+Since density is directly proportional to the mass, and inversely proportional to the volume, we deduce that the density in the overdense regions $\rho_{(o)}$ is

+Of course, this could be a simple coincidence, but the aim of this article is to demonstrate that this perfect match has a real physical origin, related to the bias in the measurements.

-At a first sight, we could believe that such a bias would only have a slight effect and could in particular not explain the observed accelerated expansion of the universe.
-We will however show the contrary.
-In the next section we develop a simplified model to represent the inhomogeneous reality of space, by considering only two kinds of regions, namely overdense and underdense regions.
-On the basis of this model, we show in a very simple way that the bias in the observations made on SNIa will make appear in the Friedmann equation a new term which can account for the apparent acceleration of the expansion of the universe.
-We will further show that this term presents the properties of a cosmological constant, in particular that it tends to have a constant value, and that it can be associated to an artificial negative pressure.
+In section $\ref{S1}$ we develop a simplified model to represent the inhomogeneous reality of space, by considering only two kinds of regions, namely overdense and underdense regions.
+On the basis of this model, we then deduce how the bias influences the observed dynamics.
+In particular, we show that it leads to a supplementary term in the Einstein equation of general relativity.
+In section $\ref{S2}$ we investigate this new term, and demonstrate that it tends to be proportional to the FLRW metric tensor.
+In section $\ref{S3}$, we then briefly discuss the theory, in particular its application to other approaches that have been used to determine the dynamics of the universe.